What It Means To Be A Body Double?

 My very presence was a calming influence for her.
 She got the work done in record time, and wasn’t nearly as stressed as she might have been.

 When I first learned about the concept of the Body Double, I was skeptical.
 Just being in the same space, with an intended task, was really enough to get something done?
+Was it only useful for help with homework, or could it apply elsewhere?
 It was time for the ADHD twins (that would be my husband and me) to put it to the test.
-Boxes and boxes of ‘stuff’ had been dumped into a work-bench area in the basement of our home.
-We had avoided the heinous task of cleaning it up for 10 years – yes, I said 10 years – certain that it would take extensive, concerted effort to dig ourselves out from under that pile of ‘stuff.’
+Imagine boxes and boxes of ‘stuff,’ dumped into a work-bench area in our basement.
+We had avoided the heinous task of cleaning it up for 10 years – yes, I said 10 years, – certain that it would take extensive, concerted effort to dig ourselves out from under that pile of ‘stuff.’

 Armed with the strategy of a Body Double, we made a commitment to each other, donned work-gloves, and planned for an entire day.
 After some dilly-dallying, we got ourselves downstairs and to the workbench.
 It took 1 hour – I kid you not, 1 hour – to complete the vast majority of clean up.
 All it took was the two of us, side-by-side, sharing a task.

-Why does the Body Double work?
-Well, there are many reasons that the neurobiologists could explain, but here are a few that resonate for me.
+Well, there are many reasons that the neuro-biologists could explain, but here are a few that I resonate for me.

-- First, if we are motivated by social interaction, then a Body Double fulfills the need we have for connection to others.
+- First, if social interaction motivates us, then a Body Double fulfills the need we have for connection to others.

 - Next, there is something particularly useful (particularly in ADD/ADHD land) about setting a clear intention for a task.
-Just knowing what we are supposed to be focusing on can be quite helpful.
+Just knowing where our focus should be can be quite helpful.
 (Bonus Tip: BTW, that’s why, “Are you doing your homework?” may not be as helpful as “How many math problems do you have left?”
 In ADD world, specificity is Queen.)

-Teaching kids to use a Body Double offers a life-long strategy for all aspects of their lives.
+Teaching kids to use a Body Double offers a life-long strategy for all aspects of their lives, not just help with homework.
 For example, I’ve often encouraged my kids to invite friends over when they are cleaning their rooms.
 Rather than holding that social time hostage, I use it to productive advantage.
-Sometimes their friends help while others act as DJ or local entertainment.
+Sometimes their friends help, and others act as DJ or local entertainment.
 Either way, they are helping to take an unpleasant task and turn it into something better.